OpeOnikute/opeonikute.github.io/posts/Running-Pygame-in-a-Docker-container-MacOS.md

 Result?
 Same error.

 ### Attempt #5 (3 years later)
 I got an email from Gabriel Araujo who read this post and pointed me to [a previous article](https://medium.com/@mreichelt/how-to-show-x11-windows-within-docker-on-mac-50759f4b65cb) that worked for him.
 I tried out the steps and it turns out I was pretty close before.
-Now I don't use Darwin anymore - I'm on Mojave.
-This could also be a factor but I'm not going to look into that.
+One factor I'm not going to consider much is that I'm no longer on Darwin - I use Mojave at the time of this writing.
 Here's what worked as seen in the article:

 - Install the latest [XQuartz X11 server](https://www.xquartz.org/) and run it
 - Activate the option ‘Allow connections from network clients’ in XQuartz settings